 There is an argument among photographers and clients alike, about being a specialist to just wedding photography.
 However, first and foremost I consider myself a photographer/artist and image maker; and I employ skills from all genres of photography no matter what the subject, be that a wedding, commercial commission or family portrait session.

 I believe that shooting varied commissions compliments one to the other.
-For example, understanding the skills needed to photograph jewellery for a commercial job are the same for when taking the ‘details’ during the bride getting ready.
+For example, understanding the skills needed to photograph jewellery for a commercial job are the same for when taking the ‘details’ when getting ready.

 I’ve had my work assessed and judged by highly respected and qualified photographers in the photographic industry, confirming my work as being of professional standard.
 I’ve been awarded qualifications from both the Society of Wedding and Portrait Photographers (LSWPP) and The Guild of Photographers (QGPP – Professional Photographer) / QGWP – Wedding Photographer).
 Being a member of a professional body ensures that I work to a professional code of conduct to ensure high quality and good service delivery to my clients.